SamWindell/samwindell.github.io/index.md

 <div class="about-section">
 <div class="about-text">
-<p>I'm Sam Windell, a software developer from the UK specializing in audio tools.
-I build <a href="https://frozenplain.com">FrozenPlain</a> — sample libraries and plugins for composers — and <a href="https://floe.audio">Floe</a>, the open-source sampler that powers them.</p>
+<p>I'm Sam Windell, a software developer from the UK specializing in audio tools.</p>

 <p>I care about making tools that respect their users: software that's thoughtfully designed, performs well, and doesn't get in the way of creativity.
 My professional experience lies mostly in cross-platform native application development (audio plugins) in C++, with a strong interest in Zig and C.</p>
 </div>